-There are three categories of tomato: early season, late season and main crop.
+There are three categories of tomatoes: early season, late season, and main crop.
 Early season and late season seem fairly explanatory to me, but what are main crop tomatoes?
 Main crop tomato plants are also referred to as mid-season tomatoes.
 Regardless of their nomenclature, how do you go about growing mid-season tomatoes?
 Read on to find out when to plant mid-season tomatoes and other mid-season tomato info.

 What are Main Crop Tomatoes?

-To differentiate, long season tomatoes come to harvest more than 80 days post transplant and are suited for areas with lengthy growing seasons.
+To differentiate, long season tomatoes come to harvest more than 80 days post-transplant and are suited for areas with lengthy growing seasons.
 Early season tomatoes are best for regions with short northern growing seasons or coastal regions with cool summers.

 When to Plant Mid-Season Tomatoes

 As mentioned, mid-season tomatoes are ready to harvest about 70 to 80 days from being transplanted into the garden.
 Most transplants were started six to eight weeks prior to transplant in a greenhouse or inside.